 - Be available - there's no point in having ten moderators if they are all asleep when there is an issue to resolve.

 - Be approachable, friendly, flexible, and reliable.

 Community moderators passionate about giving your community members a welcoming, safe environment to engage in are more valuable than those who bark orders and are too quick to kick or ban members.
 You want people to join and stay, not leave at the first hint of toxicity!

 A good community moderator should be firm but fair and can balance controlling conversations to keep "trolls" from dominating.
 They should be comfortable contributing to discussions, have a sense of humor, and allow users enough freedom to express themselves.

 The ban hammer is a powerful tool and should always be a last resort.

 All servers should have clear rules that users should follow to keep the community running smoothly.
 Rules apply to everyone, including moderators.
 These should not be used as a stick to beat the community members but as guidance.

 - Ensure your rules are visible to new users in an easily accessible channel.

 - Consider creating a bot flow to welcome new members and signpost them to your rules channel.

-- Written rules in plain English, so everyone understands them.
+- Clear written rules so everyone understands them.